Inviting people onto Mastodon and the Fediverse

 True decentralised networks are where many independent service providers talk to each other in a process known as “federation”, so that even people on totally different providers can still communicate.
 The Fediverse takes its name from this: it’s a Federated Universe of independent social network servers.

-Federated networks have been around for centuries, and all of us have used them all our lives.
-The entire world is built around federated communications networks.
 The postal service is federated, different post offices around the world exchange letters and parcels.
+You don’t need to use the German post office to send a letter to Germany, you just use your local postal service and they pass it on to their German equivalent.
 The traditional telephone network is federated, and so is email.
 That’s why you can make a call or send an email to someone else even if you’re using a completely different provider, because the providers on a federated network talk to each other.

 ↩ Back to the front page